 When the PPDU transmission is completed the PHY entity enters the receive state.

-In the PMD, the GI or short GI is inserted in every data OFDM symbol as a countermeasure against delay
+In the PHY, the GI or short GI is inserted in every data OFDM symbol as a countermeasure against delay

 spread.

-A typical state machine implementation of the transmit PLCP for an SU transmission is provided in
+A typical state machine implementation of the transmit PHY for an SU transmission is provided in

 Figure 22-33.
 Request (.request) and confirmation (.confirm) primitives are issued once per state as shown.